cdisc-org/conformance-rules-editor/docs/index.md

 ### Y/N

 Y or N strings must be enclosed by quotes.
 If they aren't, the Schema validation will give an error.
 This is because YAML treats Y and N as a Boolean datatype instead of a string datatype.
-More details: https://yaml.org/type/bool.html
+[More details.](https://yaml.org/type/bool.html)